SpenceKonde/ATTinyCore/avr/extras/ATtiny_x61.md

 18 |  0x0012 | FAULT_PROTECTION_vect| Timer/Counter1 Fault Protection

 ## 861 vs 861a - you said "almost" fully interchangible?
 Okay, there is one difference I'm aware of that makes them distinct: The older 861 design has the old, bifurcated calibration curve for the internal oscillator, that is, the speed jumps backwards as you increase the `OSCCAL` register from 127 to 128.
 The "bifurcated" oscillators are generally less accurate and less stable than ones like the one in the ATtiny861A.
 This is most relevant with Micronucleus using the internal oscillator.
 Since the reliability of USB on VUSB-using parts depends on accuracy of the clock (since USB is picky about timing) the A-version should work better.
-No testing was conducted with non-A parts.
+No testing was conducted with non-A parts, and non-A parts are now more expensive, and have been for some time (they would love for people to switch to the A's so they could stop producing the non-A's)